IDAES/idaes-pse/docs_rst/models/product.rst

 Product Block
 =============

 Product Blocks are used to represent sinks of material in Flowsheets.
-These can be used as a conventient way to mark the final destination of a matieral stream and to view the state of that material.
+These can be used as a conventient way to mark the final destination of a material stream and to view the state of that material.

 Degrees of Freedom
 ------------------